Nuttawut503/grpc-gateway-otel-example/README.md

 - [otelgrpc from OpenTelemetry-contrib](https://github.com/open-telemetry/opentelemetry-go-contrib/tree/main/instrumentation/google.golang.org/grpc/otelgrpc)

-This isn't fully done yet
-need to edit how to do distributed tracing (merging multiple services)

 This application has two services - Customer and Order
 - Customer, I added two default customers and their IDs are "A310" and "K423" each customer has credit_limit (will explain about why it exists)